Is The Never Really Saved (Never Saved) Argument Valid and Consistent

 Their doctrine clearly excluded them from being a Christian.
 They too had no evidence of saving grace since they denied Jesus was the Christ.

-● To say a professing Christian who turns away from God to wickedness was never saved is also to rely chiefly upon two Scriptures, both of which are misused and misapplied.
-Hence, there is no solid Biblical support for it.
-The people referred to in each never had evidence of saving faith because they were either continuous tense evildoers or doctrinally denied Jesus was the Christ.
+To say a professing Christian who turns away from God to wickedness was never saved is to rely upon the two aforementioned Scriptures, both of which are misused and misapplied.
+Hence, there is no solid Biblical support from either 1 John 2:19 or Matthew 7:21-23 for the false convert being very similar or almost identical with a true Christian.
+The people referred to in each passage never had evidence of saving faith because they were either continuous tense evildoers or doctrinally denied Jesus was the Christ.
+That is NOT similar to the radical change that occurs at the new birth!

 Trying To Mask a License To Sin

-To say a professing Christian who turns away from God to wickedness was never saved is also cited as an argument to conceal the license for immorality that the once saved always saved doctrine declares itself to be.
-When their doctrine gets exposed as the security in sin gospel or they notice gross immorality among those they have been preaching to, they then tend to mention their contradicting, inconsistent, double message with no Scriptural support—the never saved absurd argument.
+To say a professing Christian who turns away from God to wickedness was never a Christian is also cited as an argument to conceal the license for immorality that the once saved always saved doctrine shows itself to be.
+When their doctrine gets exposed as the security in sin gospel by inferring there are Christian adulterers, Christian drunks, Christian thieves, etc., most proponents tend to mention their contradicting, inconsistent, double message with no Scriptural support—the never saved absurd argument.

-With some people, it has actually succeeded in confusing the issue enough to conceal the glaring wickedness and salvation security in sin being taught through eternal security at other times.
+With some people, that tactic has actually succeeded in confusing the issue enough to conceal the glaring wickedness and salvation security in sin being taught through eternal security.

-● People who cite the never saved argument are either grossly ignorant of hundreds of Scriptures which counter the never saved doctrine or are intentionally hiding those related-but- contradictory-truths to preserve their own doctrine, which began with the devil himself in Gen. 3:4.
+People who cite the never a Christian argument are either grossly ignorant of hundreds of Scriptures which counter the never saved doctrine or are intentionally hiding those related-but-contradictory-truths to preserve their own doctrine, which began with the devil himself in Gen. 3:4.

 There are well over 100 relevant Scriptures which refute the never saved argument.
 They only have 2 verses, which are both misused and misapplied.
 Which will you believe?

-One more point: Calvinist John MacArthur is one of the leading proponents (along with Ray Comfort) of this absurd unscriptural never saved (or false convert) argument.
+One more point: Calvinist John MacArthur is one of the leading proponents (along with Ray Comfort) of this absurd unscriptural never a Christian (or false convert) argument.
 Yet MacArthur clearly teaches, at times, there are Christian adulterers, Christian drunks, Christian thieves, Christian liars, Christian murderers, etc.

-Please consider getting our 801 page book refuting eternal security entitled, The Believer’s Conditional Security.
+Please consider getting our 801 page book refuting eternal security entitled, The Believer's Conditional Security: Eternal Security Refuted.
 There is MUCH in it that can help you better understand this salvation related subject.
-NO Eternal Security Book
+That NO Eternal Security Book is a whopping 801 pages in length!

-The Believer’s Conditional Security is the most exhaustive and comprehensive refutation to eternal security ever written.
-[Remember the never really saved (never saved) argument is not solidly based on Scripture, neither is it consistent!]
+The Believer's Conditional Security is the most exhaustive and comprehensive refutation to eternal security ever written.
+[Remember the never a Christian (never saved) or I never knew you argument is not solidly based on Scripture, neither is it consistent!]

 Eternal Security or Conditional Security